AlexandreDecan/sismic/docs/testing.rst

     config = TesterConfiguration(tested_sc)

 This configuration is mainly used to set a test environment (the ``setUp()`` of a unit test).
-We can specify which code evaluator will be used, by specifying a :py:class:`~pyss.evaluator.Evaluator` instance:
+We can specify which code evaluator will be used, by specifying a callable that return a :py:class:`~pyss.evaluator.Evaluator` instance:

 .. code:: python

-    config = TesterConfiguration(tested_sc, evaluator=DummyEvaluator)
+    config = TesterConfiguration(tested_sc, evaluator_klass=DummyEvaluator)

 It is also possible to specify a different semantic for the execution of the tested statechart (see :ref:`other_semantics`).
-This can be done using the ``simulator_class`` parameter.
-Importantly, as the name suggests, you should not provide an instance of a simulator, but a class (or any callable that takes a :py:class:`~pyss.model.StateChart` and a :py:class:`~pyss.evaluator.Evaluator` and that returns a simulator).
+This can be done using the ``simulator_klass`` parameter.

 .. code:: python

-    config = TesterConfiguration(tested_sc, simulator_class=MyOtherSimulatorClass)
+    config = TesterConfiguration(tested_sc, simulator_klass=MyOtherSimulatorClass)

 This way, you can for example test that your initial statechart is invariant under several distinct simulator.